LorcanBrophy/Towers-of-Hanoi/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└── view.fxml

 # Controls
-- Click and drag a disc to
+- Click and drag a disc to place it.

 - Use the dropdown to view the rules of the game.